scrambledpie/Conditional-Multi-Task-BayesOpt/README.md

 # Continuous Multi-Task Bayesian Optimization with Correlation

-Toy code for reproducing the toy experiments from the paper:
+Toy code for reproducing the simpler experiments from the paper:

 [Continuous Multi-Task Bayesian Optimization with Correlation](https://www.sciencedirect.com/science/article/abs/pii/S0377221718302261)

-The code is in R and is somewhat (very) unprofessionally structured and written because we were all young once.
-It is all self-contained in a single file.
+The code is in R and is all self-contained in a single file.
 It requires R packages which are installed by running these command in the R console:

 ```
 install.packages("FastGP")